🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 5. Delete unnecessary files

 Some plugins also generate CSS or JS files.
-If a plugin is not essential, you can consider deleting it or integrating the plugin code into the website theme.
+If a plugin is not essential, you can consider deleting it or integrating the plugin code into the website Theme.

 6. Lazy loading

-Lazy loading means resources are only loaded when they come into the browser window; resources outside the viewport are not loaded.
-The WP Rocket caching plugin includes this feature by default.
+Lazy loading means resources are loaded only when they come into the browser viewport; resources not visible in the browser window are not loaded.
+The WP Rocket caching plugin has this feature built-in.
 If you are not using WP Rocket, you can install other plugins.
-You can refer toLightning Blog's article
+You can refer tothis article from Lightning Blog

 7. Add cache expiration time